Nezhinskiy/Assets-Loop/README.md

 https://assetsloop.com

 ## Description:
-Assets Loop - is a free web application to help you trade between cryptocurrencies and fiat currencies.
-Corrected by source code written in Python + JavaScript.
-It is designed to search for all possible chains of transactions between banks, currency exchanges and crypto-exchanges and display them on the main page of the site ranked by margin percentage.
-Parsing of exchange rates for a variety of open and closed APIs is carried out continuously and multi-threaded through the Tor network, which guarantees the constant relevance of exchange rates.
+Assets Loop is a free open-source web application (built with Python + JavaScript) designed to assist in trading across cryptocurrency exchanges, forex markets, and banks using an arbitrage strategy.
+It is intended to search for all possible transaction chains and display them on the website's homepage.
+Currency exchange rates are continuously and concurrently parsed through a network of open and closed APIs using Tor, ensuring the rates are always up-to-date.
 ### Supported Crypto Exchanges:
 - [X] [Binance](https://www.binance.com/)